 Today is Father’s Day.
 A time to celebrate and think of the many blessings a father provides to his family, especially his children.
 But it is often a difficult day for those whose fathers have failed them.

 Remove not the boundary (landmark); and do not enter into the fields of the fatherless: For their redeemer is mighty; he shall plead their cause with thee.
 (Prov.
 23:10-11)

 God has placed boundaries everywhere for our peace and safety.
 He provides guidance so that we may choose to live fruitful and joyful lives.
 Harmony in relationship with Him as our Father and one another is His plan.
 Family is His design, and it’s beautiful.

-As I sat in church this morning listening to a wonderful message by Pastor Rex, I couldn’t help but think about those who are having a hard time “celebrating” their father today.
-Pastor was speaking about the value of people.
-In listing the ways we can value people, he shared a point about how important touch is.
+I couldn’t help but think about those who are having a hard time “celebrating” their father today.
+As my pastor was speaking about the value of people, he listed the ways we can value people, sharing a point about how important touch is.
 He illustrated the importance of babies receiving touch and how they thrive.
 He very specifically emphasized appropriate compared to inappropriate touch.
 The message was from Luke 13:10-17 how Jesus touched a woman with a spirit of infirmity and healed her.
 Jesus touched many women appropriately.
 Think about Mary washing his feet with her hair and the precious ointment she rubbed on his feet; he was receiving her genuine love and appreciation for Him; at a Pharisee’s house no less.
 Instead of pushing her away to save his reputation, He allowed her to touch him, appropriately, and He healed her soul.
 You can always reach out to Him!